 Yeah.
 Second, I think the people that struggle the most are real experts.
 Because real experts know the the answer is that it depends, right?
 Which makes it really hard to craft compelling marketing messages.
 A lot of good marketing messages are also not entirely true.
 And they're kind of ambiguous.
 And experts cannot stand ambiguity.
 So, and this is not really like this was not planned, but it's just, it's a thought that I have right now.
 If you are really, really good at what you do, I think the best thing you can do is interviews and podcasts.
 Because your expertise shows when you answer the next question, or anybody can put together a webinar that sounds really compelling.
 So I just want to leave, I think that's the highest leverage thing for most people I talked to, because they're frustrated, like, I'm smarter than that person.
 I'm better than that person.
 They're making more money than me.
 Get on as many interviews, Facebook groups, and podcasts as possible.
 And I think that's how you cut through the noise.
 You show your expertise. by answering the next question

-thanks again to Nick for being my guest on today's show and for sharing his founders journey with us.
+Thanks again to Nic for being my guest on today's show and for sharing his founders journey with us.
 We'll have links for you to connect directly with him resources discussed plus the full transcript of this episode and more at fascinating founders. com remember that successful people surround themselves with successful people and until next time, this is Nicole Holland, signing off.
+Nicole

 I'm always looking to feature awesome humans who have taken at least one company from zero to mid-market on this podcast.
 If that's you and you want to chat about your story with me, click here and apply to be my guest.